Young people, old voices

 Hoghe, Raimund

-Hoghe frequently works for television on projects such as "Der Buckel", his 1997 hour-long self portrait for WDR (West German Radio and Television).
-His books have been translated into several languages and he has presented his performances all over Europe, as well as in Japan and Australia.
-He lives in Düsseldorf and has been awarded several prizes including the "Deutscher Produzentenpreis für Choreografie" in 2001, the French Prix de la Critique in 2006 for "Swan Lake, 4 Acts" (in the category "Best Foreign Piece").
+Hoghe frequently works for television on projects such as "La jeunesse est dans la tête" for ARTE (2016), "Lebensträume" (ZDF/3sat 1994) and 1997 "Der Buckel", a hour-long self portrait for WDR.
+His books have been translated into several languages and he has presented his performances all over Europe, as well as in North and South America, Asia and Australia.
+He has been awarded several prizes including the "Deutscher Produzentenpreis für Choreografie" in 2001, the French Prix de la Critique in 2006 for "Swan Lake, 4 Acts" (in the category "Best Foreign Piece").
 Critics from the magazin ballet-tanz awarded him "Dancer of the Year" for 2008.
+In 2019, The French Cultural Ministry appointed Raimund Hoghe “Officier de l’ordre des Arts et des Lettres”.
+He received the award in recognition of his "significant contributions to the cultural cooperation between Germany and France".
+In October 2020, he received the German Dance Award, Germany's most prestigious award for choreographers.
+Books about his theatre works were published in France, Germany, Great Britain and the United States.
+Raimund Hoghe lived in Düsseldorf and died unexpectedly in his sleep on 14th May 2021, at the age of 72.

 Source : Raimund Hoghe 's website